 How I Use the Magnetic Gloves in My Routine

 I use the glove once a day, in the evening, I find the magnetic side is quite effective for easing the aching and burning in my calves if if I’ve done a lot of walking, hiking or intense exercise.
-Sometimes I pop them in the freezer for 15 minutes before use, making the magnetic balls cold on my skin, which soothes pain fast.
+Sometimes I pop them in the freezer for 15 minutes before use; the cold on my skin soothes pain fast.
 I follow the sequence of this lymphatic drainage massage routine from @CancerRehabPT on Youtube:

 Does Magnetic Therapy Really Help?